cs3org/OCM-API/IETF-OCM-IP.md

 ## Token Issuance by the OCM Server

-Token issuance is entirely governed by [OCM]: the Receiving Server exchanges the `sharedSecret` from the Share Creation Notification for an access token at the OCM Server's `tokenEndPoint` using the Code Flow, and the issued `access_token` is a JWT conforming to [RFC9068], signed with a key published in the OCM Server's `/.well-known/jwks.json`.
+Token issuance follows the Code Flow of [OCM]: the Receiving Server exchanges the `sharedSecret` from the Share Creation Notification for an access token at the OCM Server's `tokenEndPoint`.
+[OCM] treats the issued `access_token` as an opaque bearer credential and leaves its format at the issuer's discretion.
+This document profiles that format.

+For every Share in Provisioned or Self-Contained Integration, the `access_token` MUST be a JWT conforming to the JWT Profile for OAuth 2.0 Access Tokens [RFC9068].
+The JOSE header MUST include `typ` with the value set to `at+jwt` and MUST include a `kid` parameter identifying the OCM Server's signatory key advertised in `/.well-known/jwks.json`, and MUST NOT use `none` as the `alg`.
+The JWT MUST be signed with the private key corresponding to that signatory key, allowing anyone with access to the corresponding public key, including a Protocol Server, to verify the token independently.
+The `expires_in` value of the token response MUST agree with the `exp` claim.
+Receiving Servers are
+unaffected: they continue to treat the token as opaque, per [OCM].

-Recall the OCM-specific claim semantics of [OCM], which the Protocol Server relies on:
+The JWT Claims Set MUST include the claims required by [RFC9068], with the following OCM-specific semantics, on which the Protocol Server
+relies:

-* `iss` - the Sending Server identifier (scheme and authority).
+* `iss` - the Sending Server identifier, derived from the scheme and authority of the signatory keyId.
 * `sub` - the Share owner on the Sending Server.
 * `aud` - the OCM principal authorized by the token, i.e. the `shareWith` value of the Share.
-* `client_id` - in Provisioned Integration, the `clientId` of the Share, per this document; otherwise at the discretion of the OCM Server, per [OCM].
+Per Section 4.1.3 of [RFC7519] the interpretation of audience values is application-specific, and this document defines that interpretation.
+* `client_id` - as defined in Section 4.3 of [RFC8693], which forwards
+to Section 2.2 of [RFC6749].
+Verifiers MUST NOT assume a particular size or format beyond what this document specifies per integration mode.
 * `iat`, `exp`, `jti` - as in [RFC9068].

-This document adds the following issuance requirements.
+Further requirements apply per integration mode.

 For a Share in Provisioned Integration: